Whatapalaver/pet_adoption/README.md

 - Testing via Jest `npm run test` or `npm t`
 - If you need to refresh the snapshots due to structural chnages `npm run test:update`
+- If you want Jest to "watch" for changes in the code base `npm run test:watch`
+- Check coverage with Istanbul `npm run test:coverage`